 We can do questions if you want to.
-We can always come back later.
+We can always come back

-Let's go over here and do some more questions and have a glass of water.
-Because that's the other thing they're panicking about, not wearing a hat, but to drink lots of water as well.

-Right.
-So Kim has now asked, does this help with hernias.
-I know you mentioned hernias at the beginning.

-When someone's got a hernia, then it's not going to make it go away.
+over here and do some more questions and have a glass of water.
+Because that's the other thing.
+They're panicking about not wearing a hat, but to drink lots of water as well.
+Right So Kim was now does this help with hernias?
+No, you mentioned hernias at the beginning, so it won't when they when someone's got a hernia, then it's not going to make it go away.
 But it helps with hernia prevention because it's getting that whole bodily function better.
-So, my son actually has a hernia and he does a lot of weight training.
-And he has used hypopressives just as kind of maintain.
-He's got a very, very small hernia but just to maintain so that he doesn't get any more problems with it.
+So I on my son actually has a hernia and he does a lot of weight training.
+And he has used high progressive just as kind of maintain.
+He's very, very small. idea but just to maintain so that he doesn't get any more problems with it.
+And it will help him to said no intervention of surgery.
+That is just not getting any worse. any worse.
+Yeah, I suppose that was also my, one of the questions I was thinking over there.
+Early on, you said this is possibly going to help with athletic performance.